-- Enter careers such as teacher, interpreter, sign language teacher, deaf services specialist, vocational rehabilitation counselor, disability service coordinator, community advocate, parent educator, job placement specialist, telecommunications specialist, and independent living counselor.
+- Graduates enter careers such as teacher, interpreter, sign language teacher, deaf services specialist, vocational rehabilitation counselor, disability service coordinator, community advocate, parent educator, job placement specialist, telecommunications specialist, and independent living counselor.

-- Are commonly employed with public schools, interpreting agencies, federal government, and human services organizations.
+- Graduates are commonly employed with public schools, interpreting agencies, federal government, and human services organizations.

-- Are positioned to pursue graduate study in education, counseling, communication sciences and disorders, vocational rehabilitation, interpreting, and more at nationally recognized institutions such as Gallaudet University, McDaniel College, Vanderbilt University, and Northeastern University.
+- Graduates are positioned to pursue graduate study in education, counseling, communication sciences and disorders, vocational rehabilitation, interpreting, and more at nationally recognized institutions such as Gallaudet University, McDaniel College, Vanderbilt University, and Northeastern University.

 The Student Experience

-- Extensive field and internship experiences in educational settings, government agencies, and health-related and nonprofit organizations.
+- Students are offered extensive field and internship experiences in educational settings, government agencies, and health-related and nonprofit organizations.

-- Collaboration with faculty, staff, and doctoral students on research studies and projects.
+- Students collaborate with faculty, staff, and doctoral students on research studies and projects.

-- Invitation to apply for designated, named scholarships specific to the major.
+- Students are invited to apply for designated, named scholarships specific to the major.

 - Student actively participate in conferences, volunteer placements, professional development, and other networking opportunities.

 Accolades & Accomplishments

-- More than 90% of program graduates obtain employment as teachers within and outside of N.C.
+- More than 90 percent of program graduates obtain employment as teachers within and outside of N.C.

 - 39 additional states within the U.S. accept N.C. teaching licensure.

 Accreditations & Affiliations